osgi/osgi.enroute.site/_appnotes/concurrency.md

 ### Ordering

 DS provides a very strict ordering.
-This ordering implies that there is a very clear before-after relationship between the different methods.
+This ordering implies that there is a very clear happens before relationship between the different methods.
 There is no gain using volatile variables or other synchronization constructs between these phases because this is already been done by DS.
 That is, if you set an instance variable in the constructor then there is a full guarantee that this variable is visible in the bind or activate methods even if these methods, as is allowed, were called on different threads.

-The following is the guaranteed ordering:
+The following is the guaranteed ordering that a DS component can observe:

 1. Constructor – DS will always create a new object, it will **never** reuse an existing object.
-2. Bind – The bind methods or field injections are called in alphabetical order.
+2. Bind – The bind methods or field injections are called in alphabetical order when using annotations.
    (Though dynamic methods can of course be called at any time.)
 3. Activate – Only if all methods are called is the activate method calls.
 If this method does not throw an exception, it is guaranteed that the deactivate will be called.
 If an exception is thrown the following phases are not executed.
-4. Registration – Bind the actual service object to the service.
-Only from this step are service calls being made to the component.
-5. Work ...
-6. Unregistration – Before we deactivate the object we unregister it so no new calls can come in.
+4. Active – During the active phase the following methods can be called in any order from any thread and in parallel:
+   * Any methods of the registered services
+   * A modified methods that dynamically takes the modified configuration properties
+   * Any of the updated reference methods if defined
-7. Deactivate – Clean up
+5. Deactivate – Clean up
-8. Unbinds – And unbind methods are called
+6. Unbinds – And unbind methods are called
-9. Release of object – DS will release the object so that no longer any references are held
+7. Release of object – DS will release the object so that no longer any references are held
-10. Finalize – Java garbage collects the object
+8. Finalize – Java garbage collects the object

-One caveat.
 Lazy services are registered before their constructor is called.
 The initialization of the DS component will take place when the service is used for the first time.
+However, this should not be observable by the component itself.

 ## Static References